choudharyus/Interview-workshop1/lib/whiteboarding.md

 <details>
   <summary>Prompt</summary>

-  A linked list is a list structure made of of nodes where each node contains a value and a reference to the next node in the list:
+  A linked list is a list structure made up of nodes where each node contains a value and a reference to the next node in the list:

   ![Linked